matglmn/PIR_L2I_2016/README.md

 Data is saved in .json format on external storage when the acquisition is stopped.
 (Data file name format : MMDDYYYY_HHMMSS_data.txt).

-2) Data to Sim
+2) Data to Sim <br />
-\nPython-based interface used to import a flight data file (.json) and replay it on Flightgear simulator.
+Python-based interface used to import a flight data file (.json) and replay it on Flightgear simulator. <br />
-\nLINUX ONLY AT THE MOMENT.
+LINUX ONLY AT THE MOMENT.

 - Import the desired data file with the data browser
 - Select the marker you want to replay